 We will be vigilant about the necessary availability of the Chairman of the Board, the Chairs of the various committees and the Lead Director because of the growing importance of these functions and the workload they entail.
-We may therefore recommend that the number of mandates acceptable for a director holding more than one of these functions be further reduced.
+We may therefore recommend that the number of mandates acceptable for a Director holding more than one of these functions be further reduced.

-With regard to the term of mandates, we consider it preferable to be able to vote annually on a significant proportion of directors and to limit the term of office to four years.
-Over twelve years2 of mandates in the same company, a director can no longer be considered as "independent" or "free of interest".
+With regard to the term of mandates, we consider it preferable to be able to vote annually on a significant proportion of Directors and to limit the term of office to four years.
+Over eleven full years of mandates in the same company, a Director can no longer be considered as "independent" or "free of interest".

-With regard to directors' profiles, we consider it essential to have detailed information on each candidate director before the vote at the meeting (curriculum vitae, skills brought to the Board of Directors that would justify the choice of this candidate, current mandates).
+With regard to Directors' profiles, we consider it essential to have detailed information on each candidate Director before the vote at the meeting (curriculum vitae, skills brought to the Board of Directors that would justify the choice of this candidate, current mandates).

-In addition, it is important to be able to decide individually on each director when electing the Board of Directors.
-We oppose any so-called "block vote" for several directors.
+In addition, it is important to be able to decide individually on each Director when electing the Board of Directors.
+We oppose, in principle, any so-called "block vote" for several Directors.

 The Board must set up specialised committees to prepare its work, including an audit committee, a nominations committee and a remunerations committee.
-They must be composed in majority of independent directors.
+They must be composed in majority of independent Directors.

+Audit Committee

-Audit Committee: The task of this committee is to monitor:
+The task of this committee is to monitor:

-- the process of preparing accounting and financial information, - the effectiveness of internal control and risk management systems, - the independence and objectivity of the statutory auditors.
+- the process of preparing accounting and financial information. - the effectiveness of internal control and risk management systems, - the independence and objectivity of the statutory auditors.

+Nominations Committee

-Nominations Committee: The main responsibility of the Nominations Committee is to seek and propose competent and available candidates for the Board and general management.
+The main responsibility of the Nominations Committee is to seek and propose competent and available candidates for the Board and general management.
 It must ensure succession planning for corporate officers as part of normal operations or in the event of a sudden crisis or incapacity.
-The committee must define a "target Board", its optimal size and the standard profiles of directors in accordance with the size of the company, the diversity of skills required in relation to its business sectors, its geographical areas of intervention and its strategic objectives.
+The committee must define a "target Board", its optimal size and the standard profiles of Directors in accordance with the size of the company, the diversity of skills, profiles, culture required in relation to its business sectors, its geographical areas of intervention and its strategic objectives.
+In particular, Amundi is in favour of incorporating board members with climate expertise, as well as other sustainable expertise.
 The committee will aim to explain the criteria it used to recommend this "target" structure and to highlight talent gaps so as to improve the functioning of the Board.

+Remunerations Committee

-Remunerations Committee: The remunerations Committee approves the remuneration policy and seeks to align the compensation of key executives and directors with the long-term interests of the company and its shareholders.
+The Remunerations Committee approves the remuneration policy and seeks to align the compensation of key executives and Directors with the long-term interests of the company and its shareholders.